|

 Rocks

 When minerals bond they form rocks, defined as an aggregation of solid matter composed of one or more minerals.
+Geologists divide them into three main categories according to where and how they were formed:

-igneous rocks - metamorphic rocks sedimentary rocks.
+igneous rocks - metamorphic rocks – sedimentary rocks.

+When minerals bond they form rocks, defined as an aggregation of solid matter composed of one or more minerals.
 Hard granite (pink), smooth slate (grey) or soft coal (black) may seem different to the sight and touch, but they are all rocks.
+Geologists divide them into three main categories according to where and how they formed:

-igneous rocks - metamorphic rocks sedimentary rocks.
+igneous rocks - metamorphic rocks – sedimentary rocks.

 Beneath the earth’s crust flow streams of magma, an incandescent mixture of rocks and liquid at high temperatures – above 1000° C- which rise upwards from the depths of our planet.
 When magma breaks through the earth’s surface and gushes out it is called lava.
 This substance cools and solidifies into igneous rocks.
 Most of the earth’s crust is made up of these kinds of rock, most of them buried by sediment, water, dirt or other rocks.
 Igneous rocks occur in two forms: